joelguittet/meta-chip-examples/README.md

 * meta-openembedded/meta-python
 * meta-openembedded/meta-networking
 * meta-chip (from my GitHub https://github.com/myfreescalewebpage/meta-chip)
+* Additional layers for some specific examples (see the README files of the example layers)

 Layers
 --

 The following layers are available:
+* meta-chip-example-java: JAVA OpenJDK with Hello World application.
 * meta-chip-example-1wire: usage of 1-Wire devices.
 Demonstrate how to easily patch the kernel with fragments and the device tree with patch files.
 * meta-chip-example-spidev: usage of SPI interface.
 Second example to demonstrate how to patch the kernel with fragments and the device tree with patch files.